ZeaNa7/Flutter/README.md

-# First Fluuter app projet class
+# First Flutter app projet class

 A new Flutter project.